This is a session looking at music

 Read Romans 12.1-2, Ephesians 4.23, Colossians 3.2.
 So the key is protecting your mind.
 What goes in comes out.
 Lads, ladies.
 It’s Summer.
 Be careful what you wear and what you look at and think about.

-Incidentally, I've come across some 'Christian' sites that spend time dissing Christians and Christian music (go figure!)
-On one it said you shouldn't use drums in worship as they're not in the Bible.
+Incidentally, I’ve come across some ‘Christian’ sites that spend time disrespecting Christians and worship music.
+On one it said you shouldn’t use drums in worship as they’re not in the Bible.
 Hmm.
 So why do these guys have a website?
-Don't see that in the Bible!
+Don’t see that in the Bible!
 Strange how we all twist the Word of God at times..

 7. Christian musicians or musicians who are Christians, or both?

-OK, so there’s a big debate going on right now in Christian hip hop between people who are Christian rappers and others who class themselves as rappers who are Christians.
+There’s often a big debate going on right now in Christian hip hop between people who are Christian rappers and others who class themselves as rappers who are Christians.
 It could be the same in any Christian music thing.
+As far as I am concerned, it’s like anything – we need people who work in the church and we need people who work outside of the church.
+Simple!

 What do people think of this interview with rapper Red Cloud, who’s a Christian: